OP-DSL/OP2-Common/apps/c/airfoil/README.md

 ### Airfoil Application Directory Structure

 Airfoil has been the main development, testing and benchmarking application in OP2.
-As such this directory contains several versions of Airfoil that demonstrate the use of various features of OP2.
+As such this directory contains several versions of Airfoil that demonstrate the use of various OP2 features.

-airfoil_plain -- airfoil implemented with user I/O routines (mesh file in ASCI - see ../../apps/mesh_generators on how to generate the mesh) airfoil_hdf5 -- airfoil implemented with OP2 HDF5 routines (mesh file in HDF5, see ASCI to HDF5 file converter) airfoil_vector -- airfoil user kernels modified to achieve vectorization airfoil_tempdats -- airfoil use op_decl_temp, i.e. temporary dats in application
+airfoil_plain -- airfoil implemented with user I/O routines (mesh file in ASCI - see ../../apps/mesh_generators on how to generate the mesh)

+airfoil_hdf5 -- airfoil implemented with OP2 HDF5 routines (mesh file in HDF5, see ASCI to HDF5 file converter)

+airfoil_vector -- airfoil user kernels modified to achieve vectorization

+airfoil_tempdats -- airfoil use op_decl_temp, i.e. temporary dats in application